supposedly/dialect-museum/README.md

 ### Data, data, data

 Seeing as a computer's entire job is to transform data, there's no way our answer isn't a yes.
-Here's the solution I thought of.
+Here's a quick solution I thought of.

 Remember our old friends, these pictures?